shuuryou/f22pro/README.md

 ## Software

+There seem to be three versions of this phone:
+1. Original from the factory: Chinese + English, without Google Play
+2. Original from the factory, hacked: Chinese + English, OEM unlocked, Google Play and hacked to think the phone is certified by Google
+3. International ROM with Google Play: Supports many languages, is OEM unlocked, has Google Play, is not certified by Google

-I bought the version that has Google Play preinstalled.
+I received the third flavor; the version that has Google Play preinstalled and supports languages other than Chinese and English.

 * It runs Android 12 with a security patch level of May 2022.
 The built-in updater doesn't find any updates.
 * The bootloader was unlocked